Thursday, May 30, 2024

 Of course I had to sample the craft beer scene in the city and I'm glad to report that it's vibrant and widespread.
 I sought out a couple of recommended places during the visit and although none of the brewery names were familiar most of the styles were recognisable as were the hop names and adjuncts.
 Pictured below is a typical beer board for a Czech craft beer bar, a decent selection of pale ales, IPA's and stouts and the prices were pretty good too, nothing much more than £4 for roughly a pint (500ml)

 This place was in the centre of town and seemed to be mostly populated by heavy metal fans (tat's and piercings) but they were all friendly enough and very keen to explain their offerings to tourists like us.
-The other craft'y thing we did was to do a tasting "paddle" in one of the beer places, in the picture below you can see six different beers, all different styles and all very enjoyable, this was around 380 crowns which is roughly £12 which I reckon was reasonable for the location.
+The other craft'y thing we did was to do a tasting "paddle" in one of the beer places, in the picture below you can see six different beers, all different styles and all very enjoyable, this was around 380 crowns which is roughly £12 (for two paddles of 6 beers) which I reckon was pretty reasonable for the location and the types of beer on offer.

 More Prague stuff to come in part 3